Ghost Rider: Hellhawk

 During the 11th century, a Native American chieftain from the Sioux nation named Hellhawk sported the powers of the Ghost Rider.
 He was part of Thor's Avengers of 1,000 A.D.

 During the 17th century, Hellhawk developed a rivalry with Noble Kane.
 He was later killed by Narcosis to serve as a warning to Mephisto by Belasco to keep his Spirits of Vengeance out of Limbo.

+Ghost Ronin

+During Edo period Japan, the famed swordsman Musashi Miyamoto possessed the powers of the Ghost Rider and was known as the Ghost Ronin.
+He would assist the time displaced Avengers when they fought against Mephisto throughout time.

 The last stand of the Spirits of Vengeance

 Seven riders show their flaming heads for the first time in this story arc by writer Jason Aaron and artist Tan Eng Huat.
 Daniel Ketch returns with a new mission: to collect the powers of all the Ghost Riders for the angel Zadkiel to prevent the corruption of the powers with their human hosts.
 Zadkiel has other motives he keeps to himself, for which he needs the powers of the riders to tear down the walls of New Jerusalem and wage war on the heavens.